flipe-rodrigues/modular-behavioral-box/README.md

   - NeoPixel 16-LED RGB rings;

 ## Usage
-Print/cut the [print/box/inner.pdf](print/box/inner.pdf) file in a 3000x1520 mm sheet of 5-mm thick acrylic of your chosen color for the inside of the box (white in the examples below).
+Print/cut the [print/box/inner.pdf](print/box/inner.pdf) file in a 3000x1520 mm sheet of 5-mm-thick acrylic of your chosen color for the inside of the box (white in the examples below).

 ### wall
 <img src = "media/photos/wall.jpg" width="400">